MeronTekie/local-business-api/README.md

 - To create the database please do as follows:

-  - First create a file using the _touch_ command in your command line, at the root of the project directory called "appsettings.json" and in that file add the following code, but substituting the text in the brackets for your own information.
+  - First create a file  at the root of the project directory called "appsettings.json" and  add the following code to connect your project to the  local database,

   ```
       {